Joemokhtarali/Next-Bootcamp/README.md

 ### Styling
 # Learned how to use CSS classes object by creating .module.css files
 # Added Icons from heroIcons
+# Global.css file has styling for all the app and no need to import it

 ### Navbar
 # _app.js wraps the app component where you can add a navbar layout for all pages to render.

+### Slug
+# router.query.slug will output what's in the url after /events
+#

+### General
+- +variable  turns a string into number